angular/angular-cli/README.md

 # What's in a name?
 We believe that using the word "universal" is correct when referring to a JavaScript Application that runs in more environments than the browser. (inspired by [Universal JavaScript](https://medium.com/@mjackson/universal-javascript-4761051b7ae9))

-# Getting Started
-Check out the [Universal Starter repo](https://github.com/angular/universal-starter) to see Universal in action!

 # License
 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](/LICENSE)